ivanalemunioz/buglesstack-app/README.md

 1. Ensure that your environment variables are set correctly in the production environment, check the `.env.example` file for reference.
 You can create a `.env` file in the root directory of your project with the necessary environment variables.

+2. Import the [db-schema.sql](/db-schema.sql) into your PostgreSQL database

-2. Run the build command:
+3. Run the build command:
    ```bash
    npm run build
    ```
-3. Start the production server:
+4. Start the production server:
    ```bash
    npm run start
    ```